Aaron1515/cp20171030/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is Curricupi.com version 2
+It is currently on development only and has not been test for deployment

+Things we have impoved on:

-* Ruby version
+* User accessibility

-* System dependencies
+* Simplicity

 * Configuration

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Teacher Log in

+Our team

+* Albert - C0 Founder

+* Vivien - Co Founder

+* Aaron - Collabator

-* ...
+* Cebrian - Collabator

+* Stephanine - UX & UI Designer